 11. Hannah Pool

 With over 7,500 followers on Twitter, Hannah Pool is a writer to take note of.
 Former beauty editor at The Guardian, Pool was born in the East-African country of Eritrea and adopted by a British scholar at the age of six months.
-Published in 2005, her memoir, My Fathers’ Daughter, is an account of the journey she made back to Eritrea at 29 years old to meet with relatives she never knew she had; including her father whom she thought was dead.
+Published in 2005, My Fathers’ Daughter, her memoir, is a story of the journey she made back to Eritrea at 29 years old to meet with relatives she never knew she had; including her father whom she thought was dead.
 With wisdom, wit and warmth, Pool takes the reader on a journey that would forever change her.

 12. Irenosen Okojie

 Born in Nigeria and raised in England, Okojie studied Communications and Visual Culture at London Metropolitan University.
 Author of Butterfly Fish, Okojie explores themes of hope, love and loss in a story about a woman exploring her African heritage.
 Okojie’s short stories have been published internationally and she was a selected writer by Theatre Royal Stratford East and Writer in Residence for TEDx East End.
 Okojie voices concern over the lack of diversity in Britain’s literary community and she uses her platform to champion the voices of all writers, no matter race or gender.